 Venue coordinators are paid employees of the venue.
 Their responsibilities include highlighting the venue, providing a preferred list of vendors, working with you on the room layout, formalizing your catering needs, and processing the final invoice.
 They also ensure all venue employees are aware of your wedding plans from the set up team to the chef to the cleaning crew.
-Their focus is making sure things are executed based on what their contract says in setting up the layout of the room correctly, having the food out in a punctual manner and taking down the set up at the end of the night.
-Often times, the venue coordinator leaves once meals are served at the reception, or when cake is cut.
+Their focus is making sure things are executed based on what their contract says in setting up the layout of the room correctly, having the food out in a punctual manner, and taking down the set up at the end of the night.

 The Wedding Planner

 In contrast, the wedding planner works for the bride and groom, therefore he/she represents your wishes.
 The wedding planner is there every, single step of the way from the initial planning stages i.e. visiting venue options with you and reviewing contracts to wedding day preparation from conducting a rehearsal to confirming details with other contracted vendors.